cadema-PoliTO/RECOpt/README.md

 * `shared_energy_evaluator.py`: the module contains a method that evaluates the performance (shared energy, and other quantities) for a given configuration (number of households, size of the PV and battery systems) in one year, using a number of typical days (two for each month, both week-day and weekend-day).
 This module is not directly used by the user.

-* `battery_optimization.py`: the module contains a method that optimizes the operation of the battery in one day, once that the production from the pv and the consumption from the households are given.
-At the moment, if the user wants to change the objective of the optimization, this should be done here, manually.
+* `battery_optimisation.py`: the module contains a method that optimises the operation of the battery in one day, once that the production from the pv and the consumption from the households are given.
+At the moment, if the user wants to change the objective of the optimisation, this should be done here, manually.
 This module is not directly used by the user.

 * `aggregate_load_profiler.py`: the module contains a method that generates the aggregated load profiles in different typical days (two for each season, both week-day and weekend-day) for a number of households.
 If the user chooses so when running the simulation, detailed files and figures about the load profiles and the energy consumption from the electric appliances are generated and saved in Output/.
 If the user wants to change some very specific parameters about the generation of the load profiles, this should be done here.
 Normally the user does not need to use this module, but it can be used to test the generation of the load profile for the aggregate of household.